Characterizing closed curves on Riemann surfaces via homology groups of coverings: Abstract

 \section{Abstract}

-Let $S_{g,n}$, for $2g-2+n>0$, be a closed oriented Riemann surface of genus $g$ from which $n$ points have been removed.
-The purpose of this paper is to show that closed curves on $S_{g,n}$ are characterized by the submodules they determine in the homology groups of finite unramified coverings of $S_{g,n}$.
+Let $S$ be a hyperbolic oriented Riemann surface of finite type.
+The main purpose of this paper is to show that non-trivial geometric intersection between closed curves on $S$ is detected by some symplectic submodules they naturally determine in the homology groups of the compactifications of unramified $p$-coverings of $S$, for $p\geq 2$ a fixed prime.
+In particular, this gives a characterization of simple closed curves on $S$ in terms of homology groups of $p$-coverings.

-More precisely, for a given finite unramified covering $\pi\co S\ra S_{g,n}$, let us denote by $\ol{S}$ the closed Riemann surface obtained filling in the punctures of $S$.
-A closed curve $\gm$ in $S_{g,n}$ pulls back via $\pi$ to a union of closed curves on $S$.
-Then, the cycles supported on these closed curves span a submodule $V_\gm$ of the homology group $H_1(\ol{S},\Z)$.

-The main result of the paper is a characterization of simple closed curves on $S_{g,n}$.
-A non-power closed curve $\gm$ on $S_{g,n}$ is homotopic to a simple closed curve if and only if, for a fixed prime $p$, every finite unramified $p$-covering $\pi\co S\ra S_{g,n}$ is such that the associated submodule $V_\gm$ of $H_1(\ol{S},\Z)$ is isotropic for the standard intersection pairing on the closed Riemann surface $\ol{S}$.
+In Section~\ref{group theoretic}, we define a $p$-adic Reidemeister pairing on the fundamental group of $S$ and show that the free homotopy classes of two loops have trivial geometric intersection if and only if they are orthogonal with respect to this pairing.

-We then prove that, if $\gm$ and $\gm'$ are two non homotopic simple closed curves on $S_{g,n}$, then there is a finite unramified $p$-covering $\pi\co S\ra S_{g,n}$ such that $V_\gm\neq V_{\gm'}$ in the homology group $H_1(\ol{S},\Z)$.
-As an application, we give a geometric argument to prove that oriented surface groups are conjugacy $p$-separable (a combinatorial proof of this fact was recently given by Paris \cite{Paris}).
+As an application, we give a geometric argument to prove that oriented surface groups are conjugacy $p$-separable (a combinatorial proof of this fact was recentely given by Paris \cite{Paris}).

 {\bf MSC2010:} 20F65, 57N10, 30F99, 20E18.